Program of Support

 If you need to complete a POS, we can help to refer you to a suitable POS provider.

-DES helps people with permanent disability find work and keep a job.
+Inclusive Employment Australia helps people with disability, injury or health conditions prepare for, find and keep a job.

-Read more about Supported Employment on the Department of Social Services website.
+Read more about Inclusive Employment Australia on the Department of Social Services website.

 Visit the Workforce Australia website to find employers who may help you find a job.